orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 To train you can adjust the path to where you downloaded/unzipped the dataset to run: `yolo detect train data=path/to/people-escalators-left.v2i.yolov8\data.yaml model=yolov8x-oiv7.pt epochs=100 imgsz=640`

+Alternatively you can grab [a pretrained model](https://github.com/orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/releases/download/yolov8_people_detector/yolov8x-oiv7-escalators-people-detector.pt) on the above dataset from releases.

 Feel free to experiment with other lighter YOLOv8 base models (e.g. yolov8s, yolov8n).

 While yolov8x-oiv7.png is heavier it can still achieve 15-30fps.